Skip to content

 It can be very confusing if an old success/error message is still visible when the visitor is submitting the form.

-Show an alert or snack bar at a success or error response.
-The success message can be fixed, the error message can be dynamically from the server.
+• Show the response: Display an alert or snackbar for both success and error responses.
+The success message can be static, while the error message can be dynamically generated from the server.

 • Clear all input fields